Excel-DNA/docs.excel-dna.net/external-links.md

 - As a comprehensive example using many of the Excel-DNA features, be inspired by the [Financial Analytics Suite (FinAnSu)](http://brymck.github.com/finansu/), an open-source C# add-in built by Bryan McKelvey.
 - [Ross McLean](https://web.archive.org/web/20140902002824/http://www.blog.methodsinexcel.co.uk/2010/08/16/why-excel-dna/) has a series of posts on getting started with Excel-DNA.
 - [Mikael Katajamäki shows how to use Microsoft Solver Foundation to build a curve fitting function for Excel](http://mikejuniperhill.blogspot.com/2013/06/using-ms-solver-foundation-and-c-in.html)
+- [Mikael Katajamäki shows how to use C++/CLI code as a wrapper class for native (Quantlib based) C++ code and interfaced the C# client code to Excel by using Excel-DNA] http://mikejuniperhill.blogspot.com/2018/10/wilmott-software-interoperability-in.html
 - [Simon Murphy - xlls with Excel-DNA](http://smurfonspreadsheets.wordpress.com/2010/02/18/xlls-with-exceldna/)
 - [Ed Parcell - Numerical analysis in Excel using C# with Excel-DNA and AlgLib](https://web.archive.org/web/20100511213800/http://edparcell.posterous.com/tag/excel)
 - [Mathias Brandewinder - Mutant Excel with .NET and Excel-DNA](http://www.clear-lines.com/blog/post/Mutant-Excel-and-Net-with-ExcelDNA.aspx)